59:1 Look, the Lord’s hand is not too weak to deliver you;

-The God of Jacob is our protector!
+The God of Jacob is our stronghold!
 (Selah)(NET Bible)

 21:1 After this Jesus revealed himself again to the disciples by the Sea of Tiberias.
 Now this is how he did so.
 2Simon Peter, Thomas (called Didymus), Nathanael (who was from Cana in Galilee), the sons of Zebedee, and two other disciples of his were together.
 3Simon Peter told them, “I am going fishing.”
 “We will go with you,” they replied.
 They went out and got into the boat, but that night they caught nothing.

 4When it was already very early morning, Jesus stood on the beach, but the disciples did not know that it was Jesus.
 5So Jesus said to them, “Children, you don’t have any fish, do you?”
 They replied, “No.” 6He told them, “Throw your net on the right side of the boat, and you will find some.”
 So they threw the net and were not able to pull it in because of the large number of fish.

 7Then the disciple whom Jesus loved said to Peter, “It is the Lord!”
 So Simon Peter, when he heard that it was the Lord, tucked in his outer garment (for he had nothing on underneath it), and plunged into the sea.
 8Meanwhile the other disciples came with the boat, dragging the net full of fish, for they were not far from land, only about a hundred yards.